 Since I am only beginning of the twenty years old, life has a lot of things to offer.
 I hate saying, ‘I am attempting to discover myself’ since my identity is not lost, it just requires more unfolding.
 What I understand about myself is that I want to be a psychologist and may be a person could help another person.
 Due to this, I will always strive and work towards being a psychologist even if I am the only person interested in my gold since psychology is my self-reflection.
 In free time I like reading the “New York Times” and watching “Which way to Weir.”
 I like to observe people and writing my thoughts for additional habit.
 When I’m thinking, I sometimes get stressed in that I barely understand what I am doing.
 I just type out my thoughts on my computers’ keyboard and the concepts pour out from my head.
 Every day, my knowledge and experience increase, and I know more about myself.
 Each time I write what I think, another piece of identity enigma is revealed.
 I have been industrious at work to maintain a better knowledge.
 However, sometimes I get stress from my school work, I can’t sleep and I don't know how to release my stress.
 I understand that stress is psychology reflection on your thoughts, but I don't know how to defeat it.

-Humanistic approach Trait states that every individual has their own unique way of comprehending and perceiving the world.
+Humanistic approach states that every individual has their own unique way of comprehending and perceiving the world.
 It explains behavior as a consciousness of their own identity.
 For one to achieve their full potential, they have to positively regard themselves (Funder, 2013).
 Humanistic approach states that people have free will basing on people’s ability to choose their actions.
 It further explains that our behavior to a larger extent is determined by how others treat us.
 This is a, distinguishing factor from other approaches.
 However people’s position on free will is articulate because of the hereditary set of needs (David Hume,2007).

 The trait approach focuses on measurement of behaviors which are habitual patterns, emotions and thoughts.
 Social and environmental conditions an individual’s personality as well as behavior.
 Personalities can be built based on hereditary factors like genes, cultural or ethnic beliefs.
 Individuals develop their character from their cultural norms and belief (Verónica Benet-Martínez & Shigehiro Oishi).
 Culture is a way of life of a people which normally offers the first interaction in term of the set code of ethics to that particular culture.
 The environment that individuals are raised molds their personalities (J Marriage Fam.
 2010).
 The environment offers education and different cultures; different cultures have unique standards of behaviors that will define individuals belonging to a particular culture or ethnic background.
 Social conditions can also influence one personality, most cultures expect male to be more competitive and aggressive, and this often influences behavior of individual (Philos Trans, 2012).
 One therefore strives to meet the societal standards and expectations.
 Through interactions, people acquire new conducts from other cultures.
 Educational systems and parental upbringing are all part of the environment.
 These factors interact to influence the development of an individual (Philos Trans, 2012).